 4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) Formerly offered as BUS 227.
+Acceptable for credit: CSU

 Introduction to Business software on microcomputers: Basic machine operations of the PC or compatible computer; introduction to the operating system, the internet, and various Business software, such as word processing, spreadsheet, database, presentation and integrating applications.
 0514.00 AA/AS area 4c